Procurement Management consists of the following processes. See also Knowledge Areas - Procurement.

 Procurement Management involves getting work done by people outside the project team.
+It includes processes required to aquire goods or services that will be performed outside the project team.
 Project Procurement Management includes administering contracts and change control process to manage contracts or purchase orders.

 Not understanding the terms of a contract can lead to potential issues on your project.

 "Okay, wise guy.
 My contract SPECIFICALLY says I am always to be drawn AS A RABBIT!"
 Bugs Bunny

 Procurement planning involves determining what products or services will be aquired outside the project team to complete the project work.
 Many projects involve work being performed by an outside vendor.
 Thus, planning includes analysis of potential sellers, determining associated risks, and identifying the type of contract that will be used.
 During this phase, the project manager needs to plan for how the work will be performed as per contractual agreements, how communications will be handled with the vendor, what measures will be taken to inspect the vendor's deliverables to ensure compliance to project requirements and contractual obligations, etc.

 During the Conduct Purchases process, proposals from sellers are evaluated.
 Once evaluated, a seller is select to perform the work and a contract is awarded.

 Purchasing or bid documents are submitted by the buyer to the seller and are documents that serve as invitations to sellers, solicit offers and establish contractual terms.